Cadillac CTS: Transmission

 The only available transmission was the six-speed manual Tremec T56.
 The transmission used the skip-shift feature to conserve fuel during light loads by preventing drivers from using the second and third gears, and a dual mass flywheel to reduce "rattle" in no load conditions.
-The rear axle was a Getrag limited slip IRS unit with a 3.73:1 ratio.
+The rear axle was a Getrag limited-slip IRS unit with a 3.73:1 ratio.

 Performance

-General Motors states a 0–60 mph time of 4.6 seconds for the first generation CTS-V, with the quarter mile time estimated at 13.1 seconds at 109 mph, onward to a stated top speed of 163 mph.
-The 14 inch diameter Brembo brakes can slow the vehicle from 60 mph in 110 feet.
-The first generation CTS-V also posted a lap time of 8 minutes 19 seconds at Germany's famed Nürburgring Nordschleife, competitive with rivals such as the Mercedes-Benz E55 AMG and BMW M5.
+General Motors states a 0–60 mph time of 4.6 seconds for the first-generation CTS-V, with the quarter mile time estimated at 13.1 seconds at 109 mph, onward to a stated top speed of 163 mph.
+The 14-inch Brembo brakes can slow the vehicle from 60 mph in 110 feet.
+The first-generation CTS-V also posted a lap time of 8 minutes and 19 seconds at Nürburgring Nordschleife, competitive with rivals such as the Mercedes-Benz E55 AMG and BMW M5.